cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 Self-hosting can be handled in a lot of different ways depending on how ambitious you want to be.
 Having an interest in running a server *definitely* helps, but isn't strictly required.

-The repository containing my own setup is a *mess* currently, so it is sadly not publicly available right now.
+The repository containing my own setup [is open-source](https://github.com/cmoesgaard/home-ops/tree/main/docker-compose).
+For a long time my setup only lived on the server, so migrating the files to a Git repo is a relatively new thing, so things are still a bit *messy*.

 I'll explain a bit, though, about how my setup is structured.